vlad-saling/frontendtest/README.md

 Warning: Make sure you have the dev server running before running the Cypress tests

-Run `npm run cypress:run` to run the Cypress tests in the terminal
+Run `npx cypress run` to run the Cypress tests in the terminal

 or

-Run `npm run cypress:open` to open the Cypress test runner
+Run `npx cypress open` to open the Cypress test runner

 ### Notes